gardener/gardener/docs/concepts/scheduler.md

 ### 2. Extensibility

 It should be possible to easily extend and tweak the scheduler in the future.
-Possibly, similarly to the Kubernetes scheduler, hooks could be provided which influence the scheduling decisions.
+Possibly, similar to the Kubernetes scheduler, hooks could be provided which influence the scheduling decisions.
 It should be also possible to completely replace the standard Gardener Scheduler with a custom implementation.

 ## Algorithm Overview